 Research

-Head of Medical Engineering, University of Applied Sciences Upper Austria
+In which areas does the Medical Engineering program at the University of Applied Sciences Upper Austria conduct research?

 Foot Prosthetics